shoui520/shoui520.github.io/docs/routine.md

 The subtitles should load and work.

-English subtitles display at the same time, which can be bad or good depending on how you look at it.
-To disable English subtitles, click the CC icon on the video player controls and click Off.
+English subtitles display at the same time, which is bad for learning because English subs can confuse you when you try to understand the actual Japanese structure behind the meaning.
+For just giving context to the audio, they are fine though.
+Anyway, to disable English subtitles, click the CC icon on the video player controls and click Off.

 By using ++shift++ on a word, Yomichan should pop up with a dictionary definition.